Alawaka/Deeplab-pytorch/README.md

   ```
 Note: You need to put ALL images from 2 dataset VOC2007 and VOC2012 into folder **VOCdevkit/VOCaugmented/img/**

 * In my implementation, in every epoch, the model is saved only when its loss is the lowest one so far.
-You could also use early stopping, which could be triggerred by specifying a positive integer value for parameter **es_patience**, to stop training process when validation loss has not been improved for **es_patience** epoches.
+You could also use early stopping, which could be triggered by specifying a positive integer value for parameter **es_patience**, to stop training process when validation loss has not been improved for **es_patience** epoches.

 ## Trained models